 What is celiac disease?

-When people with celiac disease eat foods or use products containing gluten, their immune system responds by damaging or destroying villi—the tiny, fingerlike protrusions lining the small intestine.
-Villi normally allow nutrients from food to be absorbed through the walls of the small intestine into the bloodstream.
-Without healthy villi, a person becomes malnourished, no matter how much food one eats.
+When people with celiac disease eat foods or use products containing gluten, their immune system responds by damaging or destroying villi—the tiny, fingerlike projections on the inner lining of the small intestine.
+Villi normally absorb nutrients from food and pass the nutrients through the walls of the small intestine and into the bloodstream.
+Without healthy villi, people can become malnourished, no matter how much food they eat.

-Symptoms of celiac disease vary from person to person.
-Symptoms may occur in the digestive system or in other parts of the body.
-Digestive symptoms are more common in infants and young children and may include
+A person may experience digestive signs and symptoms, or symptoms in other parts of the body.
+Digestive signs and symptoms are more common in children and can include

 - chronic diarrhea

 Being unable to absorb nutrients during the years when nutrition is critical to a child's normal growth and development can lead to other health problems, such as

 - dental enamel defects of permanent teeth

 Adults are less likely to have digestive signs and symptoms and may instead have one or more of the following:

 - dermatitis herpetiformis, an itchy, blistering skin rash